ZacharyWesterman/ZacharyWesterman.github.io/_posts/2017-01-16-project-word-search.md

 A command-line program that analyzes a grid of letters in the user specified file, and solves it according to regular word-search rules, and any stipulations the user adds.

-To start, launch the terminal, then change the directory to "FULL DIRECTORY/word-search-solver/bin/debug".
-Then to run the program you have a few possibilities.
+To start, download and open the self-extracting archive.
+Launch the terminal, then change the directory to where the program was installed, for example "C:\word-search-solver\".
+To run the program you have a few possibilities.

-### Possible command formats
+### Possible command formats:

 Search for individual words/phrases in the word search,
 ```analyzewordsearch "path/file_name.extension"```